AKRA 2.0: Accurate Kappa Reconstruction Algorithm for masked shear catalog

 where $\Delta_{\rm{ipix}} \equiv \kappa^{\rm rec}_{\rm{ipix}} - \kappa^{\rm true}_{\rm{ipix}}$ represents the residual at each pixel, and $\rm{ipix}$ denotes the pixel index.
 Tab.~\ref{tab:results} summarizes the performance statistics for the AKRA 2.0 algorithm.

-In this work, we generate the Gaussian random field on the sphere as the true convergence using a power spectrum derived from cosmological parameters in the Planck 2018 flat $\Lambda$CDM cosmology \citep{Planck2018}, implemented in \texttt{pyccl} \citep{pyccl}.
-From the convergence map, we derive the shear fields $\gamma_{1}(\hat{\boldsymbol{n}})$ and $\gamma_{2}(\hat{\boldsymbol{n}})$ using Eq.~\ref{eq:kappa_true} in spheric harmonic space, followed by an inverse spheric harmonic transform to obtain the shear map in real space.
+In this work, we generate the Gaussian random field on the sphere as the true convergence using a power spectrum derived from cosmological parameters in the Planck 2018 flat $\Lambda$CDM cosmology \cite{Planck2018}, implemented in \texttt{pyccl} \cite{pyccl}.
+From the convergence map, we derive the shear fields $\gamma_{1}(\hat{\boldsymbol{n}})$ and $\gamma_{2}(\hat{\boldsymbol{n}})$ using Eq.~\ref{eq:kappa_true} in spherical harmonic space, followed by an inverse spherical harmonic transform to obtain the shear map in real space.